 Install it near your living spaces, under a window that you will not want to close, because it will bewitch you with its long flowering of magnolia, burgundy pink, from which emanates a spicy perfume with fruity and variable notes of strawberry, pineapple, banana and apple, pleasing to butterflies.
 In the fall, it is adorned with golden leaves.

 Deer tend to avoid its camphor-scented leaves, which are considered repellent and toxic to many small animals and insect pests.
-The sweetshrub suckers without hurrying.
+False cinnamon spreads by suckers slowly.

-Its bark has been used like cinnamon, sparingly, crushed into powder after drying, since colonial times in the southeastern United States.
+It is the bark that is used like cinnamon, sparingly, ground into a powder after drying, a practice dating back to colonial times in the southeastern United States.